 The Virginia Tech Police Department sponsors a nighttime safety escort service called "Safe Ride."
 This service is available to all students, faculty, staff, and visitors to the university.
 Safe Ride operates from dusk until dawn and provides transportation or a walking escort, upon request, to persons who must cross campus during the nighttime alone.
 Safe Ride may be contacted by using the TransLoc Rider app or calling 540-231-SAFE (7233).
 The ability to request a ride via the app streamlines the process for both the rider and the Safe Ride Driver.
-In addition to being more user friendly, the app alleviates hold time and busy phone lines, reduces wait time for riders by grouping ride requests on similar routes, and increases student safety with real-time tracking and text notifications that allow riders to wait in a safe place until their ride arrives.
+In addition to being more user friendly, the app alleviates hold time and busy phone lines, reduces wait time for riders by grouping ride requests on similar routes, and increases student safety with real- time tracking and text notifications that allow riders to wait in a safe place until their ride arrives.

-Training Outreach, and Education-Sexual Harassment/Sexual Violence Office for Equity and Access
+Training Outreach, and Education- Sexual Harassment/ Sexual Violence Office for Equity and Access

 The Office for Equity and Accessibility, OEA, offers the Compliance Workshop: Policy 1025; Title IX; and the Violence Against Women Act (VAWA) for persons employed by Virginia Tech.
 In November, 2014, the President established a standard that all current employees and subsequently new employees, complete within 90 days of employment at Virginia Tech a workshop which addresses prevention and awareness of dating violence, domestic violence, sexual assault, and stalking.
-During the first half of 2015 the workshop was referred to as Title IX and Retaliation and focused on those issues.
-In July 2015, when VAWA (2013) became effective for employment the content was revised and the workshop was changed to be referred to as Compliance Workshop: Policy 1025; Title IX and the Violence Against Women Act.
+Employees are required to take the workshop every two years.

-In addition, the Policy on Harassment, Discrimination, and Sexual Assault (University Policy 1025) clearly prohibits these forms of sexual misconduct, provides definitions of these forms of sexual misconduct and of consent, and also describes the responsibilities of Administrators,

-Supervisors, and Responsible Employees.
+In addition, the Policy on Harassment, Discrimination, and Sexual Assault (University Policy 1025) and the Policy on Title IX Sexual Harassment and Responsible Employee Reporting (University Policy 1026) clearly prohibits these forms of sexual misconduct, provides definitions of these forms of sexual misconduct and of consent, and also describes the responsibilities of Administrators, Supervisors, and Responsible Employees.